-I reached for a mild, white cheddar, but any mild cheese would work.
+I reached for a mild, white cheddar, but any mild, melty cheese would work as a binder.
 Try Swiss or Monterey Jack or even a creamy feta.

 I’ve made a lot of burger buns trying to find one that is better than a store bought bun.
 I’ve landed on this pretzel roll from Test Kitchen kids.
 It’s easy to make, has great flavor, and is sturdy enough to handle any burger.